 guide you to your goal, giving you praise and encouragement along the way.
 If not a coach, then find a mentor or really good friend who will walk with you all the way.
 Go For It!
 You deserve it!
 If anyone can do it, you can!

 [Originally submitted by Annette Estes, Certified

 Professional Behavioral and Values Analyst, Life Success Coach, who can be reached at aestes@mindspring.com]

 What the mind can conceive and believe,

 it can achieve. -Napoleon Hill

 HAVE A GREAT LIFE!!!!

-© Copyright 2013 Gail Cassidy

-All rights reserved.

-No part of this book may be reproduced in any form,

-by photostat, microfilm, xerography or any other means,

-or incorporated into any information without the

-written permission of the copyright owner.

-All inquires should be addressed to:

-Tomlyn Publications

-547 Shackamaxon Drive

-Westfield, New Jersey 07090

-(908) 654-5216;